About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 Is this tofu gluten-free?

-Yes, this tofu contains no ingredients with gluten.
+Yes, this tofu contains no gluten-containing ingredients.

-Is this vegetable stuffed tofu healthy
+Is this vegetable-stuffed tofu healthy

-Absolutely! this air-fryer vegetable tofu skips the processed cooking oil and is stuffed with refreshing vegetables with different colors and antioxidants. .
+Absolutely!
+This air-fryer vegetable tofu skips the processed cooking oil and is stuffed with refreshing vegetables with different colors and antioxidants.

 Vegetables Stuffed Tofu with Thai Garlic Chili Sauce